To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 - To keep the UL label, a sample safe may be pulled out of production one year later and retested.

-Many safes fail the UL 72 test at Step 7, as the safe is still absorbing heat from the hot oven.
-In a real fire, the safe may be absorbing heat still from the smoldering remains of the structure.
+Many safes fail the UL 72 test at Step 7.
+Left inside the hot oven, the safe is still absorbing heat even after the oven is switched off.
+This situation is similar to a real fire, where after the fire is put out, the safe remains in the smoldering remains absorbing heat.

 Fire and Impact Test Procedure